aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/document-merging/merge-postscript-documents-into-pdf/_index.md

 }
 ```

-This sequence of steps ensures a smooth conversion of PostScript documents to a merged PDF using Aspose.Page for .NET.
+## Common Issues & Pro Tips

+- **Missing Fonts** – If you see garbled text, add the folder containing the missing fonts to `AdditionalFontsFolders`.
+- **Large Files** – For very large PS files, consider processing them in chunks or increasing the `FileStream` buffer size.
+- **AspNet Merge PDF** – When integrating this code into an ASP.NET application, ensure the file streams are opened with appropriate permissions and that you dispose of them correctly (using `using` statements is recommended).

 ## Conclusion

-Congratulations!
-You've successfully learned how to merge PostScript documents into PDF using Aspose.Page for .NET.
-This powerful library offers versatility and efficiency in document processing.
+You’ve now learned how to **create PDF PostScript** by merging one or more PostScript documents into a single PDF using Aspose.Page for .NET.
+This method is reliable, fast, and fully controllable from your .NET codebase.

 ## FAQ's